Skip to Main Content

 Bankrate Insight

-When you’re getting any type of loan, especially one specifically for customers with poor credit, you should be on the lookout for scams, malicious actors and bad deals.
+When you’re getting any type of loan, especially one for businesses with poor credit, you should be on the lookout for scams, malicious actors and bad deals.

 Some red flags to keep an eye out for are: